Si Phan Don

 In the past, timber was logged on the islands, but it is now regulated; illegal logging incurs stiff penalties.

 While the local economies are predominantly based on agriculture, the Si Phan Don archipelago has seen an increasing number of visitors.
-Tourism is concentrated on Don Khong, Don Det and Don Khon.
+Tourism is concentrated on Don Khong, Don Det, Don Khon and small numbers on Don Som.
 Many of the other islands are rarely visited.